 But we need to be aware that there are some really extraordinary wonderful methods in the Buddhist teachings for dealing with disturbing emotions by seeing that – with each of these five types of disturbing emotions that we mentioned – if we quiet down and let that confusion settle, that what we’re left with, underlying it, is a particular corresponding deep awareness.
 Like, for instance, when I’m so focused on you, and I have so much desire and so much attachment for you, if I just quiet down that confusion that’s exaggerating the good qualities of you, what am I left with?
 I’m left with individualizing awareness; it’s individualizing you from other people.
 And then one can realize “nothing special.”
 You’re just another penguin in the large flock of a hundred thousand in Antarctica.

-Let’s reflect on that a moment, and then we’ll have our coffee break.
+Let’s reflect on that a moment.